 Assume the first advertiser who is willing to pay higher, has a view and gets a click.
 The charge they will pay is ₹3.5+₹0.70 = ₹4.2 or $0.05+$0.01.
 It is one cent higher than the competition for the keyword.
-Of course with the assumptions that all the other factors of the ad (Ad Copy, Quality Score, Relevance, etc.) for the keyword remains the same.
+Of course with the assumption that all the other factors of the ad (Ad Copy, Quality Score, Relevance, etc.) for the keyword remains the same.

 So now we know, it is possible to reduce the cost per click in Google search ads.
 Because it is not all about the price but other factors like Ad Copy, Quality Score, Ad Relevance, etc.

-So here are 18 tips to help you reduce the cost per click in Google Ads for search-based PPC campaign.
+So here are 18 tips to help you reduce the cost per click in Google Ads for a search-based PPC campaign.